shivankmishra/shivankmishra/README.md

 - 👋 Hi, I’m @shivankmishra and I enjoy working on ML projects
 - 👀 I’m interested in solving ecological, and human health issues using my skillset
-- 🌱 I’m currently learning to be a better Product Manager
-- 💞️ I’m looking to collaborate on finding solutions to microplastics
+- 💞️ I’m looking to collaborate on AI solutions
 - 📫 How to reach me contact@shivankmishra.com

 <!---